gentlemanghost2/gentlemanghost2/README.md

 - 👋 Hi, I’m @gentlemanghost2
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software Egineering
-- 🌱 I’m currently learning Python, HTML, CSS, and Javascript
+- 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on not really anywhere rn
 - 📫 How to reach me discord at _gentlemanghost